jennybc/STAT545A_2013/hw03_dataAggregation.md

 #### How is life expectancy changing over time on different continents?
 "Wide" format.
 Hard (or possibly silly).

 Get a data.frame with 1 + 5 = 6 variables: year and then one variable per continent, giving mean or median life expectancy.
 Is there a natural way to do this in `plyr` without hard-wiring the continent-specific variables and without reshaping an intermediate result?
 Since I am new-ish to `plyr`, I don't know yet if this is possible and/or a totally stupid way to go about this.
-So this one is for people who are happy to play around a bit.
+So this one is for people who are happy to play around a bit. *Hint: I've made some progress here and advise you look into `daply()`.*